nicholasjano/Leetcode-Solutions/Solutions/C++/1108. Defanging an IP Address/README.md

 ## Approach
 - Initialize a new string to store the defanged IP
 - Iterate through every character in address:
 - If the character matches '.'
-I'll append '[.]'
+I'll append '[.]' to the new string
-- Otherwise, I'll append the original character
+- Otherwise, I'll append the original character to the new string

 ## Time Complexity
 $O(n)$